Carvedilol extended-release capsulesPronunciation

-Carvedilol extended-release capsules is used for:
+Carvedilol extended-release capsules are used for:

 Treating high blood pressure or certain types of heart failure.
 It may also be used after a heart attack to improve survival in certain patients.
 It may be used along with other medicines.
 It may also be used for other conditions as determined by your doctor.

-Carvedilol extended-release capsules is a beta-blocker.
+Carvedilol extended-release capsules are a beta-blocker.
 It works by relaxing the blood vessels, slowing down the heart, and decreasing the amount of blood it pumps out.
 This decreases blood pressure, helps the heart pump more efficiently, and reduces the workload on the heart.